ghc-proposals/ghc-proposals/README.rst

    makes a recommendation as to whether the proposal ought to be accepted, rejected or returned for revision.

--  Discussion among the committee ensues on the mailiing list.
+-  Discussion among the committee ensues on the mailing list.
-   Silence is undestood as agreement with the shepherds recommendation.
+   Silence is understood as agreement with the shepherds recommendation.

 -  Ideally, the committee reaches consensus, as determined by the secretary or the shepherd.
 If consensus is elusive, then we vote, with the Simons